 Upon his completion of his postdoctoral fellowship, Dr. Erickson pursued his LLM degree at Harvard Law School under the tutelage of the late Professor William J. Stuntz.
 After completing his degree, Dr. Erickson completed another advanced training fellowship at Yale University where he conducted research on various issues of law and psychology and also worked at as a psychologist with the Veterans Administration Healthcare System.

 Dr. Erickson has served on the faculties of the University of Pennsylvania Law School, the University of Missouri School of Law and the University of Rochester Medical School.
 He is widely published in the areas of law and psychology.
-He also has served in several leadership positions, including as past president for the American Board of Forensic Psychology.
-Dr. Erickson currently serves as the Vice-Chair, PSYPACT Commissioner and Probable Cause Chair of the Pennsylvania State Board of Psychology and is a member of the Adult Clinical Practice Committee for the Association for the Treatment of Sexual Abusers.
+He has also served in several leadership positions, including as past president for the American Board of Forensic Psychology.
+Dr. Erickson currently serves as the Chairperson and PSYPACT Commissioner of the Pennsylvania State Board of Psychology and is a member of the Adult Clinical Practice Committee for the Association for the Treatment of Sexual Abusers.